aaronsuydam/USwap/Sprint1.md

 Task: Connect front-end and back-end.
 Store user data from fron-tend into back-end

+Frontend User Stories:

+#1
+As a user, I expect to be able to sign up and login into my account.

+Task: Create a login page for users to access their account.

+#2
+As a college student, I want to trade my toaster for someone's blender, so that I can make protein shakes instead of bagels for breakfast.

+Task: Create a UI for users to swap their items for other items from different users.

+#3
+As a user, I want to see all the available items available to trade.

+Task: Present users with an initial landing page showcasing items in a grid.

+#4
+As a user, I want to be able to filter items so I can find the items that interest me.

+Task: Add a filter UI component with labels that users can select and deselect to filter by.

 ## Issues
 Backend:
 #1 Create Initial Backend storage of users: